ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code.md

 4 directories, 5 files
 ```

-## Importing a module from the same package
+## Import a module from the same package

 You can access any public symbol from another module of the package by importing the particular module using an import declaration.
 The import declaration syntax is as follows.